 National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

-Comments and other submissions must be received at the appropriate address or fax number (see ADDRESSES) no later than 5:00 p.m.
-Pacific time on June 24, 2013.
+Comments or requests for a public hearing on the applications must be received at the appropriate address or fax number (see ADDRESSES) no later than 5 p.m.
+Pacific standard time on June 30, 2014.

 Start Further Info